zzxn99/python-data-analytics/README.md

 # python-data-analytics
-Data Analytics Projects using Python
+Data Analytics and Machine Learning Projects using Python

 Libraries used:
 - Numpy